 [01:21] How Medical Schools View Multiple Scores

-But when it comes to MCAT, it's not that way.
+But when it comes to MCAT, it doesn't work that way.
 Bryan adds that when it comes to the MCAT, all of your scores are reported to the med schools.
-This is every single time you've taken the MCAT except if you void your score.
+This means every single time you've taken the MCAT except if you void your score.
 Voiding is not reported to med schools.

-So all of your schools are reported.
+So all of your scores are reported.
 What medical schools are going to do with multiple scores is whatever they well please.
 There is no rule that they have to follow.
-It's not like there is an AAMC mandate to do with multiple MCAT scores.
-So they're just going to see all of them and take the most recent or the highest.
+It's not like there is an AAMC mandate of what to do with multiple MCAT scores.
+So, they're just going to see all of them and take the most recent or the highest.
 If they're looking for a reason to reject you, they take the lowest.
 They can actually do whatever they want.

 When you're thinking about retakes, for instance, if you have a score right on the edge, say your goal is a 508 and you got a 507, they're always going to get to see that 507.
 It doesn't go away.
 It doesn't get super scored with anything else.
 So if you're going to take it again, you've got to make sure that second score is significantly higher so that you're showing the school that you're not just diddling around and not taking the MCAT seriously.